 They Served Together: Brother honored after losing battle to Agent Orange-related cancer

 Herman Downs was born in Akron, Ohio on September 25, 1947.
 A graduate of Akron Garfield High School, he was the third of five children.
-Upon graduation, Herman wanted to follow in his older brother’s footsteps and volunteered to serve in the Vietnam War.
-Johnnie and Herman Downs would spend a year in Vietnam together from 1966 to 1967.
-The only difference was that Johnnie served in the U.S. Army and Herman served in the U.S. Marine Corps.
-Herman was honorably discharged as a Corporal.
+Upon graduation, Herman followed in his older brother’s footsteps and volunteered to serve in Vietnam.
+Johnnie and Herman Downs served a year in-country from 1966 to 1967.
+Johnnie served in the U.S. Army and Herman served in the U.S. Marine Corps.

-After he returned home, Herman’s family noticed that the war had greatly changed him.
-His mother would say, “I do not know who this person is,” referring to her son.
+After he returned home, Herman’s family noticed that the war had changed him.
 Unbeknownst to Herman or his family, he was suffering from PTSD.
 The effects brought on by PTSD stymied Herman’s ability to reach his full potential or achieve a fulfilling life, and this was only the beginning.

-Being exposed to herbicides like Agent Orange would bring suffering and premature death to an untold numbers of veterans of that war.
+Being exposed to herbicides and defoliants like Agent Orange has brought suffering and premature death to an untold numbers of Vietnam veterans.

-Herman Down was inducted into VVMF’s In Memory program in 2016.
-The In Memory program honors Vietnam veterans who passed away as a result of service-connected illnesses, but are not eligible to be added to The Wall according to Department of Defense guidelines.
+Johnnie inducted Herman into VVMF’s In Memory program in 2016.
+The In Memory program honors Vietnam veterans who passed away as a result of illnesses and diseases related to their service in Vietnam, but are not eligible to be added to The Wall according to Department of Defense guidelines.
 As part of the program, families are invited to the In Memory Day Ceremony in June to read their loved one’s name on the National Mall in Washington, D.C.
-Johnnie attended that year.
-He returned in 2017 as a past participant, alongside thousands of other family members who lost a loved one after the war ended.
+Johnnie attended the ceremony that year and has returned every year since as a past participant.

-“I’m here today to represent my brother,” he told VVMF this past June.
+“I’m here today to represent my brother,” he told VVMF in 2017.
 “My brother passed away from one of the worst cases [of Agent Orange exposure]…it took a while, but I would like to thank the Vietnam Veterans Memorial Fund for finally recognizing my brother and for my family, we say thank you, thank you, thank you.”

-Johnnie said the In Memory ceremony was a “day of healing.”
-It was a day he could “put a closure” on his brother’s death.
+Johnnie said the In Memory ceremony is a “day of healing” where he can “put a closure” to his brother’s death.

 Herman Downs was 18 years old when his life changed forever.
-He returned from Vietnam a very different man from when he left.
-He suffered deeply and was 42 years old when he passed away.
+He returned from Vietnam a very different man.
+He suffered deeply and passed away at age 42.

 The effects of the Vietnam War remain as palpable as ever.
-The Downs family pray every day that the chemicals sprayed in Vietnam won’t be passed on to the next generation.
+The Downs family prays every day that the chemicals sprayed in Vietnam won’t be passed on to future generations.
 For his service and his ruthless sacrifice, the least we can do is remember Herman’s story.